sakuragasaki46/salvi/README.md

 + The whole application is untested.
 + If you forget the password, there is currently no way to reset it.
++ This app comes with no content.
+It means, you have to write it yourself.

 ## License